What are the health benefits of Kombucha Tea?

 - Can help Lose weight

 - Improves Skin and hair

-- May help ease the symptoms of anxiety, eczema, food allergies if ingested and applied topically.
+- It may help ease the symptoms of anxiety, eczema, and food allergies if ingested and applied topically.

 - Behavioral issues, ADHD, Dyslexia, autism

 - Kombucha is chock-full of trillions and billions of good bacteria that can strengthen the gut wall.

 - Vitamin C potent detoxifier and immune booster, and enhancer of vitality.

 - Antibiotic qualities help deactivate viruses.

 - Encourages the intercellular production of energy.

 Check out my one-gallon kombucha recipe if you want to make a batch of kombucha.

 Disclaimer about the benefits of Kombucha: